 Levy

-296. (1) Despite the repeal of the Financial Service Board Act in terms of Schedule 4, a levy imposed in terms of section 15A of the Financial Services Board Act continues in force subject to this Act, until the later of—
+294. (1) Despite the repeal of the Financial Service Board Act in terms of Schedule 4, a levy imposed in terms of section 15A of the Financial Services Board Act continues in force subject to this Act, until a date fixed by the Minister by notice published in the Register.

-(a) the end of the financial year next after the financial year in which the repeal takes effect; and

-(b) a time, not later than two years after the end of the financial year next after the financial year in which the repeal takes effect, fixed by the Minister by notice published in the Register.

-(2) A levy referred to in subsection (1) is, from the date on which this Part takes effect, taken to be a levy for the purposes of this Act and the Levies Act.
+(2) A levy referred to in subsection (1) is, from the date on which this section takes effect, taken to be a levy for the purposes of this Act and the Levies Act.

 Chief Actuary

-297. A reference in any Act or subordinate legislation to the Chief Actuary is, after the date on which this Part comes into effect, to be read as a reference to the Prudential Authority.
+295. A reference in any Act or subordinate legislation to the Chief Actuary is, after the date on which this section comes into effect, to be read as a reference to the Prudential Authority.

+Additional transitional arrangements

+296. (1) In order to facilitate the commencement, appropriate implementation and operation of this Act, the Minister may make Regulations providing for transitional arrangements regarding the exercise of powers, the performance of functions and duties, and other matters that may be necessary in relation to—

+(a) the establishment of the financial sector regulators and other bodies in terms of this Act;

+(b) the coming into operation of different provisions of this Act; and

+(c) the repeal or amendment of different provisions of a law repealed or amended by this Act.

+(2) Without limiting subsection (1), Regulations in terms of this section may provide for—

+(a) the Reserve Bank to exercise specified powers and to perform specified functions and duties of the Prudential Authority, should it be necessary for powers and functions of the Prudential Authority in terms of this Act to be exercised for a period prior to the Prudential Authority being formally established; and

+(b) the Financial Services Board to exercise specified powers and perform specified functions and duties of the Financial Sector Conduct Authority, should it be necessary for the powers and functions of the Financial Sector Conduct Authority in terms of this Act to be exercised prior to the Financial Sector Conduct Authority being formally established.

 Part 7